Face Redness: How to Get Rid of Red Spots on Your Face

 Rosacea: Treatment and Prevention

 You can’t prevent rosacea, but you can commit to avoiding certain triggers.
-If you believe your facial redness is caused by rosacea, avoid eating spicy foods, smoking, and wear only high-quality SPF cosmetics that offer sun blocking protection without clogging pores.
+If you believe your facial redness is caused by rosacea, avoid eating spicy foods, and smoking, and wear only high-quality SPF cosmetics that offer sun-blocking protection without clogging pores.

 Acne: Treatment and Prevention